 Community Solar Coaching Assistance

-Energy Trust has teamed up the Bonneville Environmental Foundation to offer coaching and technical assistance for qualified organizations interested in developing community solar projects.
+Energy Trust has teamed up with the Bonneville Environmental Foundation to offer coaching and technical assistance for qualified organizations interested in developing community solar projects.
 This service is intended to support community-based efforts led by organizations new to solar project development.

 Nonprofits, community-based organizations, tribes, renewable energy cooperatives and public agencies are eligible to apply.